Time series forecasting of multiphase microstructure evolution using deep learning: Results and discussion

 \subsection{Integration of surrogate and phase-field model frameworks}

+As illustrated in Secs.~\ref{sec_next} and~\ref{sec_far}, the time-evolved future frames predicted by the surrogate model are a good approximation to the corresponding phase-field-generated microstructures.
+Thus, replacing $n$ number of phase-field timesteps with $n$ number of surrogate model predictions can expedite the overall time evolution of the phase-field workflow.
+For example, the $n$th frame predicted by the surrogate model can be input to the phase-field solver as the initial configuration for simulating subsequent microstructure evolution.
+This approach reduces $n$ number of phase-field solve iterations from the solver without any appreciable loss in evolution trajectory.
+Such a hybrid approach of alternating between phase-field and surrogate models can save significant computing time and storage relative to the full-scale phase-field simulation~\cite{montes2021accelerating,oommen2022learning}.

 With proper training, the surrogate model takes a fraction of a second to forecast ten future frames, while the phase-field model takes about 20 seconds to simulate the same.
 Thus, integrating our data-driven approach with the phase-field solver makes an accelerated phase-field framework.
 In order to accelerate phase-field simulations, a given number of solver iterations can be replaced or ``leaped in time'' by the surrogate model predictions of corresponding timesteps.
-To demonstrate this application, we input the surrogate model predictions as an initial configuration to the phase-field solver to emulate microstructure evolution in the long-term.
+However, the question remains on how many phase-field steps can be replaced by the surrogate model to reproduce \textit{quantitative} microstructure evolution trajectory without loss in accuracy.
+To demonstrate this approach, we input the surrogate model predictions as an initial configuration to the phase-field solver to emulate microstructure evolution in the long-term.
 We note that the solver does not execute when the initial configuration is taken as frame $t+30$ and beyond, likely due to the considerable noise present in these frames that gets accumulated over time series forecasting.
 Thus, we can only simulate the evolution of the frames $t+10$ and $t+20$ in the phase-field solver (Fig.~\ref{fig_solver}).
 We compare their long-term evolution with the true evolution from the full-scale phase-field simulation implemented with a random initial configuration.
 Comparing the evolution trajectory at $t = 5000$, significant differences between the ground truth and predictions can be seen.
 However, these artifacts are eliminated in the long-term ($t = 10000$), leading to excellent agreement between them.